flarehotspot/sdk-utils/sdk/mkdocs/docs/api/http-api.md

 ```

 ## MuxVars
-Returns a `map[string]string` of mux variables from the request path.
-For example, if the route pattern is `/sessions/:id` and the request path is `/sessions/1`, get the `id` param with:
+Returns a `map[string]string` of variables from the request path.
+Below is an example to get the value if `id` in the route path `/sessions/:id`
 ```go
 // handler
 func (w http.ResponseWriter, r *http.Request) {